 We usually bring our bikes for the island loop, but last week, I walked it with my mom and her new hiking group, which she just started through her church.
 She's come up with a whole schedule of hikes, found in my trail guide, which they will explore each Friday.
 Altogether it was five of us, ranging in age from 18 months to 75 years!
 I'm happy to report that everyone finished the walk (one in a hiking pack) and a good time was had by all.
 We took the 8:15am ferry over to Peak's and the 11:45am back, which gave us just enough time to complete the loop and rest on a bench or two.

 We did the loop clockwise.
 The road hugs the water most of the way, starting out on Island Ave.
 Once you've reached the Trefethen-Evergreen Improvement Association (look for tennis courts off to the right of a long driveway), take a right onto Trefethen Ave, which will cut across the island to the other side, landing you on Seashore Ave.
 It won't be long before you can spot Battery Steele, off to the right.
 Go explore and tuck those sunglasses right in your back pocket.

 Once you've made it about 3/4 of the way around the loop, look for the Cairn Beach.
-You really can't miss it and wouldn't want to, since our Seek'em is hidden here.
-There is one rock cairn that stands out because of it's taller, triangular-ish shape.
-Inside is our Seek'em.
+You really can't miss it and wouldn't want to.
+It's a great spot for a view, a snack, or a sculpture project.